NBISweden/workshop-reproducible-research/docs/docker.md

 Just as with Git, Docker was designed for software development but is rapidly becoming used also in scientific research.
 If you're doing web development you would for example run the webserver in one container and the database in another, thereby reducing the risk of one system affecting the other in unpredictable ways.
 Docker containers have also proven to be a very good solution to packaging, running and distributing scientific data analyses.
 Some applications relevant for reproducible research can be:

-* When publishing, package your whole analysis pipeline together with your data in a Docker container and let it accompany the article.
+* When publishing, package your whole analysis pipeline together with your data in a Docker image and let it accompany the article.
 This way anyone can reproduce your analysis at the push of a button.
 * Packaging your analysis in a Docker container enables you to develop on e.g. your laptop and then seamlessly move to cluster or cloud to run the actual analysis.
 * Say that you are collaborating on a project and you are using Mac and they are using Windows.
 Then you can set up a Docker container specific for your project to ensure that you're working in an identical environment.